NovaKyle91/SQL_Module9_Challenge_KNOVAK/README.md

 Thank you for taking the time review my Module 9 Challenge.

+# CSV Data
+- In the folder labeled , you can find the .csv files of the data pulled to import into the tables created on the .sql files

 # Data Engineering & Data Analysis
 - In the folder labled .SQL Code, you can find my .sql coding for both TableCreationSchema & Module9_DataAnalysis_Queries_KNovak.
 TableCreaionSchema is the code I used for creating tables and building my database diagram on QuickDBD.
 Module9_DataAnalysis_Queries_KNovak highlights the coding process of gathering the questions listed below...